 In other words, the “social contract” exists within a house where freedom is governed responsibly; it cannot exist in a house of slavery, where freedom is squashed by opposing extremes such as Islamism, Nihilism, subjective relativism, or communist/Marxist doctrine.

-Barth’s major theme meets Scruton’s precisely where Barth asserts that religion when it’s abstracted from God’s revelation in Jesus Christ, becomes idolatrous and toxic.8 E.g.: Works righteousness; where the focus is not on what God has done, but on what man and woman do, and how they can supposedly reach God, without God.
+Barth’s major theme meets Scruton’s precisely where Barth asserts that religion when it’s abstracted from God’s revelation in Jesus Christ, becomes idolatrous and toxic.[note](Such as: any religion [claim to the way of salvation] that holds a veneer of revelation, but ultimately rejects both covenant and Jesus Christ as the promise and fulfillment of God’s revelation; God’s free choosing and acting in and through the covenant of grace.)[/note] E.g.: Works righteousness; where the focus is not on what God has done, but on what man and woman do, and how they can supposedly reach God, without God.

 Scruton and Barth, both present a tangible argument for the importance of recognising the dangers of severing the “social contract” from the Judeo-Christian experience.
 To do so is to lose its unique critique and affirmation.